-Policy No: 5.56 Title: Community Grants Supersedes: New Authority: \(\text{ Legislative} \) Operational Effective Date: February 27, 2013 Approval:  Council ☐ CMT ☐ General Manager Review Date: February 2014 Policy Statement: Council's vision for a safe and livable community is supported by a network of organizations that contribute to the wellness and vitality of the community.
+Policy No: 5.56 Title: Community Grants Supersedes: New Authority: \(\times \) Legislative Operational Effective Date: February 27, 2013 Approval:  Council ☐ CMT ☐ General Manager Review Date: February 2014 Policy Statement: Council's vision for a safe and livable community is supported by a network of organizations that contribute to the wellness and vitality of the community.
 Funding will be allocated to the Community Grants program as part of the District's City's business planning process and Community Grants will be awarded to organizations that provide valuable community services in support of Council's objectives, strategic priorities.
 Purpose: It is recognized that community organizations contribute-significant value to the community greatly to the quality of life for citizens and the community.
 The purpose of this policy is to establish open and transparent guidelines for the evaluation and distribution of Community Grants, respecting the limited financial resources available for this purpose.
 Definitions: Community Grant: One time funding provided to a local non-profit organization for a project or event that meets the eligibility criteria outlined under Eligible Requests.
-Community Grant Review Committee Panel: refers to a committee-panel of four staff members including representatives from Administration, Finance and Community Development, Parks and Recreation. that evaluates-The work of the committee is to evaluate grant requests against policy Council's guidelines and provide Council with recommendations for allocating the annual community Community grant-Grant budget Budget. statements from the most recer Community Grant Program: > requests to fund one > requests for bridge f requests, submitted on a comple ntly completed fiscal year, would be e-time items or events, or funding while an organization wor pe eligible for funding from the agencies, or ow a community group to leverag
+Community Grant Review Committee Panel: refers to a committee panel of four staff members including representatives from Administration, Finance and Community Development, Parks and Recreation. that evaluates-The work of the committee is to evaluate grant requests against policy Council's guidelines and provide Council with recommendations for allocating the annual community Community grant-Grant budget Budget.
+Eligible Requests: The following requests, submitted on a completed application with financial statements from the most recently completed fiscal year, would be eligible for funding from the Community Grant Program: > requests to fund one-time items or events, or > requests for bridge funding while an organization works to secure long-term stable funding, or requests that will allow a community group to leverage additional funding from other agencies, or - organizations denied a permissive tax exemption will be eligible to apply for a community grant or